You are here

 • for the display of task areas on our homepage when taking on positions or duties,

-• reports in or about publications/about award ceremonies,
+• for reports or publications, e.g. about award ceremonies,

-• announcement of speakers at events, if needed along with CVs on the homepage and/or in print media,
+• for the announcement of speakers at events, if needed along with CVs on the homepage and/or in print media,

 • arrangement of groups (e.g., Study Groups, EASD Academy) and transfer of personal data for exchange in this group,